Saltshaker282/saltshaker282.github.io/README.md

 -having difficulties with the site, doing a push for safety -About me page completed (mostly)
 -Portfolio page created and css is being implemented

+10/26/19 1:50am
+-first solid push with each page containing elements -issue still unresolved on pages 1-2 (about me, portfolio) -issue seems to be a massive white space added - maybe due to the very manual nature of most of my objects -Tired.